C2FO/vfs/README.md

 * a uniform way of addressing files regardless of filesystem.
 This is why we use complete URI's in [vfssimple](docs/vfssimple.md)
 * [fmt.Stringer](https://godoc.org/fmt#Stringer) interface so that the file struct passed to a log message (or other [Stringer](https://godoc.org/fmt#Stringer) use) would show the URI
 * mockable filesystem
-* pluggability so that third-party implemenations of our interfaces could be used
+* pluggability so that third-party implementations of our interfaces could be used

 ### Install